#005: Find a better mathematical characterization for quantum states

 Category: Quantum mechanics - Tags: Vector spaces, Function spaces

-Find a better physically motivated characterization for the state space of quantum mechanics.
+Find a better physically motivated mathematical characterization for the state space of quantum mechanics.
+See this paper for more details.

 Mathematical problem.
 The standard way to represent quantum states is using vectors in Hilbert spaces.
 The requirements for a Hilbert space can be broken up into the following components: